deimonn/void-guides/3. Extra Software/Getting animated wallpapers.md

   However, it does not have most of the aforementioned issues for Hidamari and provides better integration with the GNOME shell (e.g. the wallpaper is animated even in the overview).
 The activity bar bug only occurs sometimes and can easily be fixed by disabling and re-enabling Hanabi.

-- [Wallpaper Engine for Kde](https://github.com/catsout/wallpaper-engine-kde-plugin) is KDE-specific and available on the [KDE Store](https://store.kde.org/p/1475528/).
-It is purportedly closer to Wallpaper Engine than the rest, but I haven't personally tested it - you will have to check it out for yourself.
-The rest of this document describes usage with Hidamari/Hanabi.
+- [Wallpaper Engine for Kde](https://github.com/catsout/wallpaper-engine-kde-plugin) is KDE-specific.
+It makes use of Wallpaper Engine files outright, so if you already have Wallpaper Engine on Steam, you can use this.

+  There's a couple caveats, however.
+Not all wallpapers will be rendered correctly; some will even **crash the desktop shell**.
+Configuration is also non-existent, with only the very basics being available.
+Still, the ability to use wallpapers from the steam workshop without having to convert them to video first is convenient - so if you're on KDE, give it a try.

 ## Using Hidamari